Battle of P'ohang-dong: Prelude

 The aircraft carrier during the Korean War.

-The ROK Army—a force of 58,000— was organized into two corps and five divisions along the line; from east to west, I Corps controlled the 8th Infantry Division and Capital Divisions, while the II Corps controlled the 1st Division and 6th Infantry Division.
-A reconstituted 3rd Division was placed under direct ROK Army control.
+The ROKA was organized into two corps and five divisions along the line; from east to west, I Corps controlled the 8th Infantry Division and Capital Divisions, while the II Corps controlled the 1st Division and 6th Infantry Division.
+A reconstituted 3rd Division was placed under direct ROKA control.
 Morale among the UN units was low due to the large number of defeats at that point in the war.
-The ROK Army had lost an estimated 70,000 men up to that point.
+The ROKA had lost an estimated 70,000 men up to that point.